-S17-09.
-CPE credit calculation for an adaptive learning self study program.
-For adaptive learning self study programs, the CPE credit issued must be based on the representative completion time of a sample group of pilot testers.
+S17-10.
+Adaptive Learning Method 1 - Sample group of pilot testers.
 A sample of intended professional participants must be selected to test program materials in an environment and manner similar to that in which the program is to be presented.
 The sample group must consist of at least seven qualified individuals who are independent of the program development group.